nilimapaul/Restaurant-Web-Application/README.md

 # Restaurant-Web-Application
-Designed and implemented fully functional web application of a restaurant usingHTML, CSS, JS, jQuery, BootstrapandimplementedAJAXto speed up the web page.
+Fully functional web application of a restaurant using HTML, CSS, JS, jQuery, Bootstrap.
+To speed up the web page AJAX is implemented.